atikayda/kjson/clients/c/README.md

   - BigInt with arbitrary precision (stored as strings)
   - Decimal128 with configurable precision
   - UUID automatic detection and parsing
+  - Instant with nanosecond precision timestamps in Zulu time
-  - ISO 8601 date/time parsing
+  - Duration with ISO 8601 format and nanosecond precision
 - JSON5 syntax features:
   - Single and multi-line comments
   - Unquoted object keys